 The University of California asked 112 healthy adult with sleep problems to practice tai chi for 16 weeks.
 Their duration of sleep and quality of sleep improved.

-This excellent video teaches the best beginners tai chi guide it will take you from an absolute beginner to intermediate level within a few hours.
+The video below is (IMO) the best beginners tai chi guide.
+It will take you from an absolute beginner to intermediate level within a few hours.

 Wow.
 Who knew there were so many health benefits of tai chi?